TL;DR

 This is a clever and often more affordable alternative to a traditional lump-sum life cover policy.

-- What it is: Instead of a single large payout, Family Income Benefit provides your beneficiaries with a regular, tax-free monthly or annual income from the time of your death until the policy's pre-agreed end date.
+- What it is: Instead of a single large claim payment, Family Income Benefit provides your beneficiaries with a regular, potentially tax-efficient monthly or annual income from the time of your death until the policy's pre-agreed end date.

 - Why choose it?
-Imagine you have young children and want to ensure their costs are covered until they reach age 21.
+Imagine you have young children and want to help support their costs may be covered until they reach age 21.
 You could take out a policy that runs until that date.
 If you were to pass away when they were 10, the policy would pay a regular income for the next 11 years.
 This can be easier for a family to manage than a huge lump sum and often aligns better with day-to-day budgeting needs.

 Tailored Protection for Modern Professionals and Entrepreneurs